JFKaps/JFKaps/README.md

 - 👋 Hi, I’m @JFKaps
+- 🌱 Cand. scient. in Computational Biomedicin
 - 👀 I’m interested in computer science, music and gaming
-- 🌱 I’m currently studying Computational Biomedicin at the University of Southern Denmark (SDU)
-- 📫 How to reach me jekap20@
+- 📫 How to reach me
 - ⚡ Fun fact: Can play Classico by Tenacious D

 <!---